meetzaveri/elite-async/README.md

 - Take out pull from development branch and start hacking

 ## Inspiration
 I know callbacks and iterator functions were the wizards behind this, I just need to figure out what's behind the curtain.
-So I started with pure vanilla JS to crack it up.
-So that I can implement on my own.
+I started with pure vanilla JS to crack it up, so that I can implement on my own.

 ## Todo
 - [ ] Improve Error handling